mathsaey/skitter/manual/overview.md

 * The __mix tasks__ section: the pages in this section document the mix tasks defined by Skitter. `Mix` is the build tool used by Elixir.
-Mix tasks are small command line programs which are used to extend the functionality of this tool.
+Mix tasks are small command line programs which are used to extend the functionality of mix.
 We recommend browsing these pages only when needed.

 The remainder of this manual is, itself, divided into several parts:

-* The __introduction__ pages include this page and the installation instructions.
-They are intended to get you up and running.
+* The __getting started__ pages include this page and the installation instructions.
+They are intended to help you install Skitter, create your first Skitter application and execute it.

-* The __concepts__ pages provide an introduction to the various constructs which are used to define a Skitter application.
-These pages are the core part of this manual: understanding these concepts is key to reading and writing distributed stream processing applications in Skitter.
+* The __concepts__ pages explain the various language constructs introduced by Skitter and how they are used to define a distributed stream processing application.
+These pages form the main part of this manual.

 * The __deployment__ pages document how Skitter applications are deployed over a cluster and how they are configured.
 These pages can be skipped until you